 The USO strengthens America’s military service members by keeping them connected to family, home and country, throughout their service to the nation.
+The USO is for the people who serve.
 For over 79 years, the USO, a private, nonprofit organization, has served the men and women in the U.S. military and their families throughout their service – from the moment they join, through their deployments and as they transition back to their communities.
 Over time, the USO has become the vital bridge between Americans and their military service members.

 Today’s service members need the care, comfort, connection and support that can only be provided by an organization that is with them at every milepost of their military journey.
 The USO is the Force Behind the Forces, continuously adapting to the needs of our men and women in uniform and their families, so they can focus on their very important mission.
 The USO is a family of volunteers, sustained by the charitable contributions of millions of generous Americans.

 USO Fort Sam Houston Community Center offers morale-boosting and family-strengthening programs to Soldiers, Sailors, Airmen, Marines, Coast Guardsmen, and their families throughout the Fort Sam Houston Community and as Advanced Individualized Medical Students endure the rigorous training schedule of their desired medical profession.
-Provides a touch of home 7 days a week to nearly 136,000 troops and military families who pass through our 6,200 square foot new state of the art, wellness center complete with a fitness center and demonstration cooking kitchen.
+Center provides a touch of home 5 days a week to nearly 135,000 troops and military families who pass through our 6,200 square foot new state of the art, wellness center complete with a fitness center and demonstration cooking kitchen.

 USO San Antonio International Airport Center, Terminal B, by Baggage Claim.
 The Center is open for eligible travelers 365 days a year.
-Normal operating hours are 6 a.m. until 10 p.m. daily.
+Normal operating hours are 9 a.m. until 5 p.m. daily.
 Eligible guests include active duty, members of the National Guard and Reserve, and their military ID-holding dependents.
-USO San Antonio Airport Center welcomed 95,000 guests in 2019.
+USO San Antonio Airport Center welcomed over 66,000 guests in 2023.

-USO Downtown Pathfinder Transition Center located in the heart of “Military City, USA” and just steps away from the Historic Alamo, performs the vital task of connecting targeted resources for transitioning service members and their families in a more efficient, effective, and positive way on their professional path forward after military service.
+*USO Transition Program * Performs the vital task of connecting targeted resources for transitioning service members and their families in a more efficient, effective, and positive way on their professional path forward after military service.
 The center is available for off-site briefings, trainings, and events for military units and spouse groups to connect, grow professionally, celebrate milestones, and participate in the many transition programs of USO San Antonio.
 Over 7,400 visitors last year took part in transition programs in that included Get Center Interviews, customized action plans, resume review, mock interviews, and professional networking.